Our team is passionate about amplifying diverse voices across industries.

 - Are you digital media savvy—both multimedia and social media?

 - Do you thrive in a fast-paced, ever-changing, super-collaborative environment, where work will be iterative and priorities shifting in concert with your team, while producing deliverables to multiple supervisors?

-If you answer an enthusiastic YES, please apply:
+If you answer an enthusiastic YES, please consider the following opportunities:

 Equal Opportunity Employer

-It is Girls Write Now’s policy to provide equal employment opportunity to all employees and to all applicants for employment regardless of their race, color, religion, national origin, disability (including victims of domestic violence), age, sex, marital status, sexual orientation, veteran status or citizenship.
-This policy applies to all Girls Write Now activities including, but not limited to, recruitment, hiring, compensation, assignment, training, promotion, or any other characteristic protected by law.
+It is Girls Write Now’s policy to provide equal employment opportunity to all employees and to all applicants for employment regardless of their race, color, religion, national origin, sexual orientation, age, citizenship, disability, marital status, or any other legally protected status.
+This policy applies to all Girls Write Now activities including, but not limited to, recruitment, hiring, compensation, assignment, training and promotion.